Here are some of the best accessories to go with your iPhone SE (2020)

 Best Fit: Apple iPhone SE Silicone Case

 There is no more perfect fit for an iPhone than a case designed by Apple itself specifically for the iPhone SE.
-The case is quite thin and elegant so it doesn't obsure the beautiful lines of the iPhone.
+The case is quite thin and elegant, so it doesn't obscure the iPhone's beautiful lines.
 This is for the careful user who is unlikely to have any major iPhone drops and doesn't want a lot of extra bulk.
-Wireless charging works perfectly and of course the case has that famous Apple logo on the back.
-Choose from three colors: Black, White, and Pink Sand.
+Wireless charging works perfectly, and of course, the case has that famous Apple logo on the back.
+Apple always offers a selection of colors designed to match or contrast beautifully with the iPhone colors.

 Pros: